-If you’re traveling full time, you’ll need to build a workout you can do without fail at least every other day.
+If you’re travelling full time, you’ll need to build a workout you can do without fail at least every other day.
 I didn’t miss a single workout all last year, and that’s because I focused on exercises like push-ups, sit-ups, squats, and planks that I could do anywhere.
-(For ‘pull’ exercises I used 6-liter water jugs!)
+(For ‘pull’ exercises I used 6-litre water jugs!)

 2. Talk With More Strangers